h1alexbel/sxl/README.md

 is widely used in [web development][XML-in-Browser], [ETL] pipelines, and even in language design ([EO-to-Java compiler][EO] is written in XSLT).
 However, the complexity of the language is often a barrier for programmers not familiar with XML.
-Thats why we created a new language, with the same semantic as XSLT 3.0, but with a simpler syntax, and user-friendly tooling.
+That's why we created a new language, with the same semantic as XSLT 3.0, but with a simpler syntax, and user-friendly tooling.

 ## Quick Start